[[caption-width-right:350:He's probably wishing he had died instantly.]]

-[[Series/OneThousandWaysToDie When a show deals with various deaths,]] [[NightmareFuel it is bound to enter]] [[NauseaFuel gruesome territory...]]
+When [[Series/OneThousandWaysToDie a show]] deals with various deaths, [[NightmareFuel it is bound to enter]] [[NauseaFuel gruesome territory.]]

-* A drunk driver gets into a car accident and is pronounced dead on the scene.
+* "Drunk Die-er": A drunk driver gets into a car accident and is pronounced dead on the scene.
 Since he registered as an organ donor, he's taken back to the hospital and has his organs removed.
-The kicker here is that the drunk was never dead, and he was alive and just barely conscious enough to watch as his organs were removed from his body before finally, ''really'' dying when the doctors remove his heart. ([[FridgeLogic Supposedly]])
+The kicker here is that the drunk was never dead, and [[AndIMustScream he was alive and just barely conscious enough to watch as his organs were removed from his body]] before finally, ''really'' dying when the doctors remove his heart. ([[FridgeLogic Supposedly]])

-* "I'll Sleep When I'm Dead": The story of the insomniac who committed a hit-and-run and was so distraught, he began seeing his victim in his sleep-deprived hallucinations and dies of a stroke from being awake for days.
+* "I'll Sleep When I'm Dead": The story of the insomniac who committed a hit-and-run and was so distraught, he began seeing his victim in his sleep-deprived hallucinations and dies of a stroke from being awake for months.

-* One episode had a stewardess ''sucked'' out of an airplane.
+* "Steward-Death" had a stewardess ''sucked'' out of an airplane.
 Not only was she still alive as she was falling, but she ''froze'' to death from how high up she was.
 Her death is shown with one of those [=CGI=] models, but if you listen closely while it shows her falling, you can hear her scream.
-What's worse is that it really happened.
+What's worse is that [[BasedOnATrueStory it really happened]].
 In 1988, there was a flight on Aloha Airlines (Flight 243) that suffered extensive damage from explosive decompression while in flight, but was able to land safely at Kahului Airport on Maui.
 The only reported fatality was of a stewardess named C.B.
 Lansing, who died the same way the stewardess in that story did[[note]]though if it's any consolation, analyses of damage and bloodstains on the real life accident plane imply that when she was sucked out, Lansing's skull was struck hard enough to kill or at least KO her, so she likely wasn't alive[=/=]awake to suffer the terror and freezing-to-death that the fictional stewardess did[[/note]].

-* Word of advice: [[SchmuckBait don't put on psoriasis cream and then get in a tanning bed for several hours]] (especially if you're a mooch who likes to borrow things from people without asking).
+* "Blistering Vice"- Word of advice: [[SchmuckBait don't put on psoriasis cream and then get in a tanning bed for several hours]] (especially if you're a mooch who likes to borrow things from people without asking).
 The results are not pretty. [[spoiler: In the digital recreation, you can hear the girl's skin crackling like bacon as it burns off.]]

-* A teenage girl flirts up a science geek into doing her school work.
+* "Contact Die": A teenage girl flirts up a science geek into doing her school work.
 Since the nerd is focusing on the attractive girl chatting him up, he fails to pay adequate attention to the chemistry experiment he is currently working on.
-The chemicals inside the beaker become so strong that when they waft up, they ''[[EyeScream fuse the girl's contact lenses to her eyeballs]]'' [[EyeScream and make her go blind]] (she didn't die from that; she died when she broke her neck after slipping on the school hallway's freshly-waxed floor).
+The chemicals inside the beaker become so strong that when they waft up, they ''[[EyeScream fuse the girl's contact lenses to her eyeballs]]'' [[EyeScream and make her go blind]]. [[note]]She didn't die from that; she died when she broke her neck after slipping on the school hallway's freshly-waxed floor.[[/note]]

-* A taxidermist who enjoys eating animals he stuffs eats the meat of a squirrel that had rabies and contracts it when he eats it rare.
+* "Squirreled Away": A taxidermist who enjoys eating animals stuffs eats the meat of a squirrel that had rabies and contracts it when he eats it rare.
 For the next four days, he goes insane, screaming, foaming at the mouth, and writhing in bed in pure agony.
 What's creepier are the shots of the stuffed animals watching the guy die in such a horrific fashion.

-* A Russian spy betrayed his country by selling secrets to the US.
+* "Radioactive-Dead": A Russian spy betrayed his country by selling secrets to the US.
 His former employers kill him by giving him a fatal dose (like 1 teaspoon) of Polonium 210 in his coffee.
-One month later he is seen with all his hair gone, his skin green, his body atrophied, and he hardly looks human anymore.
+One month later, he is seen with all his hair gone, his skin green, his body atrophied, and he hardly looks human anymore.
 He eventually dies of radiation poisoning and his killers get away with it.
-Probably based on [[http://en.wikipedia.org/wiki/Alexander_Litvinenko the Litvinenko case in Great Britain]], only with the effects being sensationalised, as they were in the media at the time.
+Probably based on [[http://en.wikipedia.org/wiki/Alexander_Litvinenko the Litvinenko case in Great Britain]], only with the effects being sensationalized, as they were in the media at the time.